 Want to take the kids out to a farm to pick cherries in the summer or pumpkins in the fall?
 Visit PickYourOwn.org and click on your state for a list of u-pick farms close to you.
 The site lists what’s in season and also includes honey, meats, milk, and eggs, as well as horse rides, bed and breakfasts, and farm venues for weddings, events, activities, parties, and meetings.

 Weston A. Price was a pioneer in the food movement and one of the first to advocate for nutrient-dense whole foods.
 You can find a local chapter of the Weston A. Price Foundation here—just click on your state to find chapter leaders in your area.
 Call or email them with your questions.

 Looking for raw milk that hasn’t been processed?
 Realmilk.com from the Weston A. Price Foundation helps you find organic and grass-fed milk.
 Check out their real milk finder and click on your state for a list of farms that produce raw milk near you.
 The site also includes the names of retail chains that sell raw milk in your area.

 USDA FARMERS MARKET DIRECTORY

-Where can I find an organic, or regenerative, or biodynamic farm [in my city]? – this is the obvious first place to start.
+When using search engines like Google, be very specific when searching for local farms.
+For example, ask, “Where can I find an organic, or regenerative, or biodynamic farm in [my city]?”
 If you don’t find what you are looking for, use the “News” option to see if a local media outlet has written about a farm in your area.